saamrajepatil/Devops/interview_prepration/readme.md

-Step by step guide to Grab DevOps/SRE internships, while you are in college with job portals/projects
+Step by step guide to Grab DevOps/SRE.

 Getting a DevOps or Site Reliability Engineering (SRE) internship while in college requires a mix of technical preparation, strategic application, and sometimes a bit of persistence.
 Here's a structured guide to help you break into these roles: